- About Homelessness

 A core focus of addressing homelessness has been decreasing the community’s reliance on transitional housing.
 The Community Alliance for the Homeless has focused on orienting providers to opportunities to convert transitional housing units, including providing cost and outcome comparisons between transitional housing and rapid re-housing.

 Non-profit and faith-based providers throughout the community have helped reduce transitional housing by 46 percent (118 units) and are using those resources for rapid re-housing, which will serve at least 150 households annually, and 84 new units of permanent supportive housing.
-Metropolitan Interfaith Association (MIFA), for example, repurposed its HUD grants that operated 71 units of transitional housing, and is now using the funds to provide rapidre-housing.
-Simultaneously, MIFA donated the former transitional housing properties to another non-profit to create permanent supportive housing for child welfare-involved homeless families.
+Metropolitan Interfaith Association (MIFA), for example, repurposed its HUD grants that operated 71 units of transitional housing, and is now using the funds to provide rapid re-housing.
+Simultaneously, MIFA donated the former transitional housing properties to Promise Development Corporation, another non-profit, to create permanent supportive housing for child welfare-involved homeless families.

-In year two of plan implementation (2012 to 2013), overall homelessness in Memphis-Shelby County decreased by 12.5 percent and chronic homelessness among individuals decreased by 17 percent.
-Between 2011 and 2013, the number of homeless persons in families decreased by six percent (from 707 to 665 people).
-Memphis-Shelby County public and private resources for homeless programs have shifted to provide permanent housing to families and individuals and to prioritize those most vulnerable.
+From 2012 to 2014, overall homelessness in Memphis-Shelby County decreased by 21 percent and chronic homelessness among individuals decreased by 39 percent.
+The number of families experiencing homelessness decreased from 214 in 2012 to 149 in 2014 (30 percent) and the number of people in homeless families decreased by 24 percent (from 690 people to 526 people).
+Memphis-Shelby County’s public and private resources for homeless programs have shifted to provide permanent housing to families and individuals and to prioritize those most vulnerable.

 Like many communities, Memphis faces threats to its resources as sequestration has resulted in cuts to nearly every homeless program in the community.
 Planned projects that relied on Housing Choice Vouchers have been put on hold, and funding for supportive services has been cut by about a third.